 Revenue recognition.
 We recognize revenue related to sales of our products, net of trade discounts and allowances, provided that (i) persuasive evidence of an arrangement exists, (ii) delivery has occurred and title and risk of loss have transferred, (iii) the price is fixed or determinable and (iv) collectibility is reasonably assured.
 Delivery is considered to have occurred when title and risk of loss have transferred to the customer.
 We consider the price to be determinable when the price is not subject to refund or adjustments or when any such adjustments can be estimated.
 We evaluate the creditworthiness of our customers to determine that appropriate credit limits are established prior to the acceptance of an order.
 Revenue, including sales to resellers and distributors, is reduced for estimated returns and distributor allowances.
 We recognize revenue from sales of our products to distributors upon delivery of product to the distributors.
 An allowance for distributor credits covering price adjustments is made based on our estimate of historical experience rates as well as considering economic conditions and contractual terms.
 To date, actual distributor claims activity has been materially consistent with the provisions we have made based on our historical estimates.
-We also record reductions of revenue for rebates, in the same period that the related revenue is specific rebate programs contractually end and when we believe unclaimed rebates are no longer subject to payment and will not be paid.
+We also record reductions of revenue for rebates, in the same period that the related revenue is recorded.
+We accrue 100% of potential rebates at the time of sale and do not apply a breakage factor.
+We reverse the accrual of unclaimed rebate amounts as specific rebate programs contractually end and when we believe unclaimed rebates are no longer subject to payment and will not be paid.
 Thus, the reversal of unclaimed rebates may have a positive impact on our net revenue and results of operations in subsequent periods.